Hero image

 • Allocating a portion of a portfolio to different asset categories for diversification.

-• Ideal for beginners, depending on their investment time horizon and risk tolerance.
+• Suited for beginners starting out, depending on investment horizon and risk tolerance.

 Swing Trading